Overview

 Users will be prompted to confirm or update the move date before completing the booking.

-Updating the Move Date
+Confirming a Move Date

 Once your customer confirms their move date, you can edit the opportunity and update the Move Date field at any time.